SatStressGUI/SatStressGUI/README.md

 licenses, or other export authority as may be required before exporting such information to foreign countries or providing access to foreign persons.

-For more information, please see:
+For more information, please contact Alex Patthoff at donald.a.patthoff@jpl.nasa.gov.

+Older versions of this program can be found at https://drive.google.com/folderview?id=0B_8nH6qrvb9gRXlaY1A4SkhLcGs&usp=sharing.

+References:

 1) Wahr, J., Z. A. Selvans, M. E. Mullen, A. C. Barr, G. C. Collins,
 M. M. Selvans, and R. T. Pappalardo, Modeling stresses on satellites due to non-synchronous rotation